hyunmin90/CS498Helpen/README.md

-# Demo server code for MP3
+# Skeleton server for Helpen Group project
 You should be able to do
 `npm install` and `nodemon server.js`